rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/NodeConfigInput.md

   - IP configuration for management network.
 - vlanIpConfigs: list of VlanIpInputs
   - VLAN Ids and associated IPs for the node.
+- chassisId: System.String
+  - Equivalent to BrikID for the node.